 2. Prepare the Part

 Most of the preparatory steps before vapor smoothing are simply those of post-print model completion.
 This includes removing any supports or soluble support material residues.
 Clean up any support blemishes that are part of the printed part.
-Fit hanging support to the part, preferably attached in such a way that any scarring that results from support contact during vapor smoothing doesn’t reduce the utility of the model.
+Fit the hanging support to the part to minimize scarring from support contact during vapor smoothing, ensuring the model's utility is not compromised.
 Finally, suspend the model in the vapor chamber.

 3. Safety Precautions

-Various safety precautions should be followed, such as: ensuring the space is well-ventilated, having a carbon filter VOC respirator available, and using it when handling the solvent or vapor smoothing parts.
-If possible, on completion, use a forced vent to clear the chamber and pass this through an activated charcoal filter and outside.
-Use solvent-resilient gloves (latex for example) when handling the solvent.
+Various safety precautions should be followed, such as ensuring the space is well-ventilated, having a carbon filter VOC respirator available, and using it when handling the solvent or vapor-smoothing parts.
+On completion, use a forced vent to clear the chamber, then pass the air through an activated charcoal filter and outside.
+Use solvent-resilient gloves (latex, for example) when handling the solvent.
 Have a fire extinguisher on hand and leave post-smoothing parts suspended in a well-ventilated space to finish the solvent evaporation process.

 5. Vapor Exposure

-The duration and intensity of the vapor exposure are highly dependent on print material, model geometry, solvent type, solvent heating, and your own experimental evaluations.
-The critical time/intensity required is enough to soften the surface without achieving deeper penetration into more vulnerable areas.
+The duration and intensity of the vapor exposure are highly dependent on print material, model geometry, solvent type, solvent heating, and your experimental evaluations.
+The critical time/intensity required is sufficient to soften the surface without penetrating deeper into more vulnerable areas.
 The part should be left until a satisfactory degree of smoothing has been achieved.
 However, it should not be long enough to degrade model accuracy excessively or trigger distortion in vulnerable areas of the part.

 9. Post-Process Cleaning

 Many parts will not require any cleaning after vapor smoothing if they went into the process contaminant-free and the process itself is clean.
 However, it's important to ensure all traces of solvent are evaporated using a post-vapor-smoothing stage.
-A simple wash with isopropyl alcohol and then a mild detergent solution followed by deionized water rinse and drying will leave the models clean and ready to use.
+A simple wash with isopropyl alcohol and then a mild detergent solution, followed by a deionized water rinse and drying, will leave the models clean and ready to use.

 10. Final Inspection

-There is potential for loss of detail, distortion, and other imperfections to result from vapor smoothing, so a detailed examination and check for any excessive dimensional changes, loss of symmetry, warping, etc. is worthwhile, before passing parts as complete and ready for use.
+Vapor smoothing can result in loss of detail, distortion, and other imperfections, so it is worthwhile to thoroughly examine and check for excessive dimensional changes, loss of symmetry, warping, etc., before passing parts as complete and ready for use.

 What Are Some Common Post-Processing Methods for Metal Parts?

-Listed below are some common post-processing methods for metal parts:
+Listed below are some standard post-processing methods for metal parts:

 1. Electrochemical Polishing

 Electrochemical polishing (or anodic polishing, electrolytic polishing, or electropolishing) places the metal part as the anode in an electrolytic cell.
 It uses an ionization current to erode a thin and very controlled surface layer from the part.
 There is a strong tendency for peaks and high points on a surface to react more vigorously with the electrolytic process.
 High points are removed more aggressively than low points or flat surfaces.
-This results in significant improvement in the surface finish such that porosity-free prototypes can get close to a mirror finish if allowed long enough in the process.
+This results in significant improvement in the surface finish, such that porosity-free prototypes can get close to a mirror finish with enough time.

 2. Mechanical Polishing